friendly-bits/subnet-tools/README.md

 ## Dependencies
 - **ip** utility
 - **_grep_**, **_sed_**, **_tr_** and **_sort_**.
-- All scripts require the ip-regex.sh script which sets regex variables.

 ## Notes
 - Only use get_lan_subnets() and detect_lan_subnets() on a machine which has no dedicated WAN interfaces (physical or logical).
 Otherwise WAN subnet may be wrongly detected as LAN subnet.